heyjul3s/annexe/packages/array.head/README.md

 # `@annexe/head`

 A function that returns the first element as an array and optionally to a specified index.
+You can also provide an index to where you want it to stop at as a second argument.

 ## Usage